stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-12-29-constructing-just-algorithms.md

 attention on the most promising opportunities, bring a measure of objectivity and accountability, and yet remain true to our mission?

-The organization was founded and, at that time, run by an African American woman with a background in business finance and a passion for helping small businesses to succeed.
+The organization was founded and, at that time, run by Jeannette Peten, an African American woman with a background in business finance and a passion for helping small businesses to succeed.
 Where credit scores attempt to judge credit worthiness through a complex calculation based on repayment histories, she asked me to take a broader approach that was dubbed the Four C's of lending: Cash Flow, Character, Credit, and Collateral.
 Thus: what manner of calculation, utilizing these four concepts, would yield a useful prediction of a potential borrower's capacity and capability to thrive and repay the loan?

 Roughly following a knowledge engineering [3] approach, we brainstormed simple scoring systems for each of the C's, with Character counting disproportionately